Cole-Parsons/XKCD-frontend/README.md

 ## Features
 * View any XKCD Comic by number or load the latest one
 * Navigate to previous and next comics
 * Request downloads through connected Go backend
+* <mark>For Download Feature to Work [XKCD Server](https://github.com/Cole-Parsons/XKCD-Scraper-HTTP-Server) must be online</mark>
 * Uses AllOrigins API to bypass CORS restrictions
 ---
 # Installation